RajasBharambe/Score_Prediction/README.md

+# Score Prediction

-# Score Predicti the Study hours of a student Predicted the Percentage Score he get
+Study hours of a student Predicted the Percentage Score he get